OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-09.md

 ## Matthew 9:5

-Which is easier: to say, ‘Your sins are forgiven,’ or to say, ‘Get up and walk’?
+What is simpler: to declare, ‘Your sins are forgiven,’ or to say, Get up and walk’?

 ## Matthew 9:6